abhijithatreyat/comp_MIMO_extendedTargets/readme.txt

 radar_car_model.m - Converts the point cloud of a car into range, doppler and azimuth values generate_received_signal.m - Generate the received signal in 1 frame from range, doppler values CAD folder contains the point cloud info about the cars in different scenarios

+Contributions
+This repository is a collaborative effort that brings together the expertise of multiple contributors.
+The following authors have made significant contributions:

+Abhijith Atreya: Owner of the repository.
+Wrote the core simulation script, which orchestrates the entire simulation process.
+Additionally, contributed to various helper functions that enable the simulation to model and analyze a MIMO radar system effectively.

+Maryam Eslami Rasekh: Original author who introduced the concept of compressive MIMO radar using NOMP algorithm.
+Her groundbreaking work has led to the development of the extractSpectrum_MR.m function, which leverages 1D NOMP techniques for angle estimation.

+Anant Gupta:  The 2D NOMP algorithm integrated into the following code has been inspired by his prior work.
+The function 'extract_RD.m' extends the concept of NOMP to the range-doppler domain, offering a comprehensive 2D NOMP approach for range and Doppler estimation.